Military HistoryWarbirdsThe Supermarine Spitfire: Engineers kept improving Britain's best fighter

 Not Built for Carrier Duty

-Later Seafire Marks improved the breed much like the later Spitfire Marks, but even though the Seafire operated with the Fleet Air Arm from 1942 through the mid-1950s, it never really overcame its limitations and was replaced in most cases by the aforementioned American-manufactured carrier fighters and eventually the Hawker Sea Fury.
+Later Seafire Marks improved the breed much like the later Spitfire Marks.
+However, despite the Seafire’s operation with the Fleet Air Arm from 1942 through the mid-1950s, it never truly overcame its limitations and was eventually replaced in most cases by the aforementioned American-manufactured carrier fighters and the Hawker Sea Fury.

 9